spike-rabbit/element/docs/components/layout-navigation/breadcrumb.md

 # Breadcrumb

-Breadcrumbs help users to see their current location in relation to the rest of the website or application.
+**Breadcrumbs** help users to see their current location in relation to the rest of the website or application.
-Breadcrumbs are very effective in products and experiences that have a large amount of content organized in a hierarchy of more than two levels.
-Breadcrumbs are always treated as secondary and should never entirely replace the primary navigation.

-By using the page hierarchy, breadcrumbs are easily understood, take up very little space on the page, and facilitate discovery.

-Breadcrumbs show the hierarchical progress from the highest entity level (root) to the lowest, one step at a time.
-This typically starts with the root page and goes to the current page or content.
-Breadcrumbs enable users to move quickly up to a parent level or previous step.
-All links in a breadcrumb should be clickable.

 ## Usage ---

+Breadcrumbs display the user's location within a hierarchical structure, showing the path from the highest-level entity (root) to the current page or content, one step at a time.

+They typically begin with the root page and progress to the active page, helping users understand where they are and navigate back to higher levels.

 ![Breadcrumb](images/breadcrumb.png)

 ### When to use

-- Use breadcrumbs when the user is most likely to have landed on the page from an external source
+- Use breadcrumbs when the user is most likely to have landed on the page from an external source.
-- Use for large websites and products that have hierarchically arranged pages

-### When a breadcrumb may not help

-- Don't use breadcrumbs for single-level websites that don't have a logical hierarchy or grouping.
+- Use for applications that have that have a large amount of content organized in a hierarchy of more than two levels.

+### Best practices for breadcrumb

+- Avoid using breadcrumbs on single-level sites or applications without a meaningful hierarchy.
+- All breadcrumb items should be clickable.
+- Breadcrumbs are secondary navigation, they should never replace the primary navigation.
+- Use consistent naming that matches page titles or navigation labels.

 ## Design ---